Francisco Balagtas

 Francisco Balagtas y de la Cruz (April 2, 1788 – February 20, 1862), commonly known as Francisco Balagtas and also as Francisco Baltazar, was a Filipino poet and litterateur of the Tagalog language during the Spanish rule of the Philippines.
 He is widely considered one of the greatest Filipino literary laureates for his impact on Filipino literature.
 The famous epic Florante at Laura is regarded as his defining work.

 Balagtas adopted the legal surname Baltazar in fulfillment of the edict issued by Governor-General Narciso Claveria y Zaldua in 1849 that mandated the native population to adopt standard surnames.
 The name is commonly misspelled as Baltasar and sometimes misinterpreted as his pen name.

 Early life

 Francisco Balagtas was born in Barrio Panginay, Bigaa, Bulacan, as the youngest of the four children of Juan Balagtas, a blacksmith, and Juana de la Cruz.
 He studied in a parochial school in Bigaa and later in Manila.
-He later worked as a houseboy in Pondi, Manila.
+He later worked as a houseboy in Tondo, Manila.